mnem/tweet-scheduler/README.md

 it to a file as a CSV line suitable for importing with the `import-tweets.py` script above.

-Comments can be added to the input file by starting a line with `//`.
+Comments can be added to the input file by starting a line with `//` or `#`.
 To skip a time slot simply enter an empty line for that slot.

 For example, assume we have the following input file: